kimozhang/vue-element-popup/README.md

 # Events

-- close: close dialog, you can pass params and recive it in following options closeSync、close、closed
+- close: closes dialog, you can pass params and recive it in following options closeSync、close、closed

 # License